johnolos/yolo-bear/README.md

 *	New round for all players.
 Server assigning colors to players
 	1. Detect end of game.
 *	Stats in multiplayer and transistion between rounds.
-	1. After detecting of a end of game.
+	1. After detecting end of game.
 We should run a sequence of actions to restart everything to start a new clean round.
-Everything except player scores whould be wiped.
+Everything except player scores should be wiped.
 *	Powerups
-	1. Throw-implementation.
+	1.	~~Throw-implementation.~~
-		Idea: If you try to place a bomb at a location which already contains bomb.
-Throw it if that player has picked up throw-powerup.
+		~~Idea: If you try to place a bomb at a location which already contains bomb.
+Throw it if that player has picked up throw-powerup.~~
 	2. Powerup graphics.
 		Currently, just a placeholder image is given.
 Make static image placeholder for the various powerup-images in PowerUpType.java so save memory.
+		Just like Brage did with BombImage.java.
 *	Graphics:
 	1.	~~Enable magnitude range of bombs in UP, DOWN, LEFT, RIGHT directions after bomb impact.~~ ~~Image resources already available.~~